Product Identity··12 min read

 The 5 CTA Formulas That Actually Work

-The following formulas are grounded in direct response copywriting principles and decades of behavioural research on consumer motivation — most notably the principle articulated by Robert Cialdini in Influence that perceived scarcity and social proof are among the most reliable drivers of immediate action.
-They are mapped to the product moments where each performs best.
-Each includes a before/after rewrite and indicative scan rate data from connected packaging deployments.
+The following formulas apply direct response copywriting principles and behavioural research on consumer motivation — including Robert Cialdini's findings in Influence that perceived scarcity and social proof are among the most reliable drivers of immediate action.
+Each formula is mapped to the product moment where it performs best, includes a before/after rewrite, and shows indicative scan rate data from connected packaging deployments.

 Formula 1: The Warranty Hook